Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• Looking at the total return of 78.8% in the last 5 years of Universal Investment Strategy, we see it is relatively lower, thus worse in comparison to the benchmark SPY (102.7%)
+• Looking at the total return, or increase in value of 75.7% in the last 5 years of Universal Investment Strategy, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (87.7%)

 CAGR: